YumengXiu/yumengxiu.github.io/_pages/about.md

 - Perception and Robotics: Safety exploration and navigation has been one of the most fundamental components of robot autonomy, therefore an accurate perception system and safe trajectory planning/prediction algorithms become essential to for safe navigation in complex environments, my goal is to develop rigorous and correct algorithms based on robot perception, control and optimization methods, to enable safe, autonomous actions and decision-making in robotics , and apply them on real applications.

 - Learning to control: As control theory provides useful concepts and tools for machine learning, conversely machine learning can be used to solve large control problems.
-I believe the combination of these two could help develop trustworthy algorithms in stablilizing large-scale systems in practical, including powers systems, robots,etc.
+I believe the combination of these two could help develop trustworthy algorithms in stablilizing large-scale systems in practical, including powers systems, robot teams,etc.

 My up-to-date Curriculum: [CV](https://yumengxiu.github.io/assets/pdf/Xiu%20Yumeng-CV.pdf)